goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.1-intro/README.md

 > **Tip**
 >
 > The command line can wrap on the HTML page from time to time.
-Therefor
+Therefore
 > the output is often separated from the command line for better
 > readability by an empty line. **Anyway, the line you should actually
 > run should be recognizable by the prompt.** :-)